AmanGithu/Weather/README.md

-# Info
+# Weather App

-Rapid API does not offer an API that enables authentication and provides an API key for passing along with open APIs in order to obtain weather forecasts.
+Rapid API does not provide an authentication API that allows users to obtain a weather forecast API key for authentication purposes.
+However, the only way to obtain an API key is through Rapid API's user interface portal.

-# Weather
-#REST API
+# REST API

 The REST API to the weather app is described below.

+  /forecast/{city_name}/{forecast_type}

+  city_name =  well-known cities such as Mumbai and Berlin

+  forecast_type = summary / hourly.

-##Get weather summary
+## Get weather summary

-###Request
+### Request

-'Accept: application/json' 'client-secret: <Client Secret>' 'client-id: <Client Id>' http://localhost:8080/forecast/<city_name(Mumbai)>/summary
+'Accept: application/json' 'client-secret: <Client Secret>' 'client-id: <Client Id>' http://localhost:8080/forecast/Mumbai/summary

 ### Response